 - Brad proposed to Jennifer in 1999 and they wed the following year.

 - After five years of marriage, the couple announced their split in early 2005.
-Brad went on to date and wed actress Angelina Jolie while Jennifer wed Justin Theroux.
+Brad went on to wed actress Angelina Jolie while Jennifer wed Justin Theroux.

 1994: A Casual Meeting